 Other terms used to call this type of roast are Italian roast, French roast, Espresso, European roast, New Orleans, Continental Roast, Full City, and Vienna roast.
 To have a Dark Roast, the coffee beans must be roasted until the second crack with a temperature of about 240 to 250 degree Celsius.

-And since you wanted to learn more about what is a dark roast coffee, let's start with the obvious:

-One of the most common beliefs about a dark roast coffee is that it is stronger than the light and medium roasts.

-Later capture | Other terms used to call this type of roast are Italian roast, French roast, Espresso, European roast, New Orleans, Continental Roast, Full City, and Vienna roast.
-To have a Dark Roast, the coffee beans must be roasted until the second crack with a temperature of about 240 to 250 degree Celsius.

 And since you are here to learn more about what is a dark roast coffee, let's start with the obvious:

 One of the most common beliefs about a dark roast coffee is that it is stronger than the light and medium roasts.